-- Any documents used to create your family tree.
+- Any documents used to create that family tree.

 - Birth certificates of ancestors that indicate they were a Sephardic Jew.

-- Documents that show the Lavino language being used by your ancestors.
+- Documents that show the Ladino language being used by your ancestors.

 - Documents from when your ancestors arrived in their current country.